-Location: Sam Bass Road from RM 1431 to Wyoming Springs Drive in Precinct 1.
+Location: Sam Bass Road from RM 1431 to Wyoming Springs Drive in Precinct 1 and 3.

 Overview: Williamson County is planning to widen Sam Bass Road between RM 1431 and Wyoming Springs Drive to enhance safety, improve mobility, and meet current and future traffic needs as the county continues to grow.
 The Corridor H / Sam Bass Road Project includes reconstructing Sam Bass Road as a three-lane roadway with a continuous center-turn lane and shoulders, adding a shared-use path for bicyclists and pedestrians, and making intersection improvements.
 Once the new lanes are constructed, the existing Sam Bass Road will be removed.
 Construction funding for the first interim phase of improvements has been identified as part of the voter-approved 2019 Williamson County Road Bond Program.

 Status: Interim traffic signal improvements have been completed at the intersections with RM 1431, Walsh Ranch Boulevard and Great Oaks Drive.
 The County is currently working with property owners to acquire needed right of way (ROW).
 Utility relocations are underway, and construction is scheduled to begin in late 2022 and be completed in fall 2024.